 RATIONALE FOR ADJUVANT CHEMOTHERAPY

-For patients with muscle invasive bladder cancer, cystectomy alone is associated with an overall cure rate that ranges from 50 to 65 percent in general, though it can be as high as 80 percent in patients who have pT2 disease .
+For patients with muscle invasive bladder cancer, cystectomy alone is associated with an overall cure rate that ranges from 50 to 65 percent, though it can be as high as 80 percent in patients who have pT2 disease .
 In comparison, patients with locally advanced disease are at risk for worse outcomes.
-The five-year survival rate in patients with invasion beyond the bladder muscle is approximately 40 percent, while the survival for patients with lymph node involvement is about 35 percent.
+The five-year survival rate in patients with invasion beyond the bladder muscle is approximately 40 percent, while the survival for patients with lymph node involvement is approximately 35 percent.

 Given the benefit of chemotherapy in the neoadjuvant setting and the poor prognosis of patients following surgical resection, adjuvant chemotherapy is often used in patients with high-risk bladder cancer.
 Unfortunately, approximately 30 percent of patients experience complications following radical cystectomy that preclude them from receiving adjuvant chemotherapy .